emmajanedrews/base-template/join-our-team.md

 The structural issues that will prevent you from making serious money over the long term are:
 <ul class="indent-num">
-<li>1.
-High expenses in the form of low commission splits, monthly fees, franchise fees, marketing expenses, etc. At the end of the day, it's how much you take home.</li>
+<li>High expenses in the form of low commission splits, monthly fees, franchise fees, marketing expenses, etc. At the end of the day, it's how much you take home.</li>
-<li>2.
-Investing your time and effort to build someone else's brand—not yours.
+<li>Investing your time and effort to build someone else's brand—not yours.
 Past clients and their referrals are critical to your success.
 For Realtors making over $150,000 a year, 57% of their business comes from past clients and referrals from past clients.</li>
 </ul>
 My name is Frank Free, and in addition to being the broker in charge and the owner of Lake Realty for 26 years, I have taught as a North Carolina licensed real estate instructor.
 I have advised many agents on how to grow their business and thrive at real estate.
 In fact, several of my agents have gone on to run their own successful brokerages.